Of course Donald Trump undercut his former White House photographer

 President Donald J. Trump prepares to sign a plaque placed along the border wall Tuesday, Jan.
 12, 2021, at the Texas-Mexico border near Alamo, Texas.

-It’s customary for the outgoing chief White House photographer to publish a of images at the end of a presidential term.
+It’s customary for the outgoing chief White House photographer to publish a book of images at the end of a presidential term.
 Unfortunately, for former White House photographer Shealah Craighead, someone beat her to the punch: Donald Trump.

 Not only did the 45th president usurp Craighead by publishing his own photobook, but the majority of the images in Our Journey Together were in fact by Craighead.
 As a result, she has now scrapped her own publishing plans.